-Blood lipids are a major cause of cardiovascular disease (CVD).
+Blood lipids are a major cause of cardiovascular disease.
 Higher levels of LDL cholesterol and lower levels of HDL cholesterol are associated with higher heart disease risk.
-While this has been known for some time, it is only in recent decades that effective treatments to substantially lower LDL cholesterol have become available.
+While this has been known for some time, effective treatments to substantially lower LDL cholesterol have only become available in recent decades.

-As a result of CTSU’s randomised trials, most notably the MRC/BHF Heart Protection Study, and worldwide meta-analysis, statins, which substantially lower LDL cholesterol, are now widely used for the primary and secondary prevention of CVD.
-More recent trials have helped to address important additional questions, such as is more intensive lowering of cholesterol beneficial and do the benefits extend to different patient populations.
+As a result of CTSU’s randomised trials, most notably the MRC/BHF Heart Protection Study, and worldwide meta-analysis, statins, which substantially lower LDL cholesterol, are now widely used for the primary and secondary prevention of cardiovascular disease.
+More recent trials have helped to address important additional questions, such as whether more intensive lowering of cholesterol is beneficial and whether the benefits extend to different patient populations.

-More recently, CTSU’s THRIVE trial has shown that a previously widely used drug niacin, which lowers LDL cholesterol and raises HDL cholesterol, had no beneficial effect on major cardiovascular outcomes and was associated with a number of potentially serious side-effects.
+CTSU’s THRIVE trial showed that a previously widely used drug niacin, which lowers LDL cholesterol and raises HDL cholesterol, had no beneficial effect on major cardiovascular outcomes and was associated with a number of potentially serious side-effects.

-Our most recent large randomised trial REVEAL is testing whether there are additional benefits of treating patients with vascular disease who are already receiving statins with a new class (CETP inhibitors) of cholesterol-modifying drug (anacetrapib).
-The first results are expected in 2016.
+Our most recent large randomised trial, REVEAL, tested whether there were additional benefits of treating patients with vascular disease who are already receiving statins with anacetrapib, a new class (CETP inhibitors) of cholesterol-modifying drug.
+The results were published in 2017.